-Digitalisation flows from the collection, processing and analyses and exchange of data.
-Using this data, operators of gas and electricity networks, power plants and other asset operators and users (storage, LNG terminals, etc.) can make better informed decisions on investment, operation and maintenance, which improve the operational efficiency and productivity of assets, reduce cost and may ultimately extend asset life.
-In the electricity sector, the IEA estimates that the overall savings from these digitally enabled measures could be in the order of USD 80 billion per year over 2016-40, or about 5 per cent of total annual power generation costs based on the enhanced global deployment of available digital technologies to all power plants and network infrastructure.
-This estimate is based on reductions in
+Digitalisation flows from the high-speed collection, processing and analyses and exchange of data in real time.
+Using this data, operators of gas and electricity networks, power plants and other asset operators and users (storage, LNG terminals, etc.) can make better informed decisions on investment, operation and maintenance, which improve the operational

-&lt;sup>8 Kauffman Richard and O'Leary John How State-Level Regulatory Reform Can Enable the Digital Grid of the Future p.107/108 in Digital Decarbonisation, Promoting Digital Innovations to Advance Clean Energy Systems, edited by Sivaram Varun, June 2018.
+&lt;sup>9 Kauffman Richard and O'Leary John How State-Level Regulatory Reform Can Enable the Digital Grid of the Future p.107/108 in Digital Decarbonisation, Promoting Digital Innovations to Advance Clean Energy Systems, edited by Sivaram Varun, June 2018.
 From James D. Dana Jr. and Eugene Orlov, "Internet Penetration and Capacity Utilization in the US Airline Industry," American Economic Journal: Microeconomics 6, no. 4 (November 2014): 106-37.